psychemedia/storytelling-notes/godmother-death.md

 The years went by and Martin grew old.
 His hair whitened and his muscles stiffened.
 The infirmities of age came upon him and life was no longer a joy.

-"Dear Godmother Death," he cried, " I am old and tired!
+"Dear Godmother Death," he cried, "I am old and tired!
 Take me!"
 But Death shook her head.

 "No, my friend, I can't take you yet.
 You lengthened the candle of your life and now you must wait until it burns down."